SchriderLab/introNets/README.md

 python3 src/models/train.py --ifile ab.hdf5 --config training_configs/toy_AB.config --odir ab_training --tag iter1
 ```

+The training script will save the best weights, according to validation loss, and record the training and validation loss metrics as well as accuracy to a CSV in the output directory ```--odir```.
 The ```--config``` option is passed a config file that we include with our repo that has training settings like batch size and learning rate as well as others:

 ```
 [model_params]